-If you’ve used the Uber app or any ride app for that matter, you’ll have likely used this feature on at least one occasion.
-While most likely not the most favored feature it is however a necessary one.
+If you’ve used the Uber app, or any ride app for that matter, you’ll have likely used this feature on at least one occasion.
+While most likely not the most favored feature, it is, however, a necessary one.

-Here is the potential breakdown of what a cancellation feature by a U.S. developer could cost when you when building an app like Uber.
+Here is the potential breakdown of what a cancellation feature by a U.S. developer could cost when you when building an app like Uber:

 More popular than the previous, your payment option is a feature of significant importance for your taxi app.
 To accommodate payment inquiries, Uber has a price estimator feature.

-The following tables display the potential cost of implementing a digital payment feature for your app by a U.S. developer.
+The following tables display the potential cost of implementing a digital payment feature for your app by a U.S. developer:

-Passenger Sign Up & Profile
+Passenger Sign-Up & Profile

 When building an app like Uber, this important feature will allow customers to sign up and create a profile on your app.
-A seamless and easy to use registration and interface will entice customers to continue using the app after signing up.
+A seamless and easy-to-use registration and interface will entice customers to continue using the app after signing up.
 This feature also allows customers to apply promo codes and leave reviews.

-Who Is Going To Build Your App?
+Who Is Going To Build Your APP?

-Okay, so we’ve looked at the potential cost and time needed to build an app like Uber, now you just need someone to build it for you.
-Thankfully you don’t have to be tech-oriented or have unlimited resources to do this, as there is no shortage of experienced app developers chomping at the bit to help you build a new innovative app.
+Okay, so we’ve looked at the potential cost and time needed to build a ride-sharing app; now, you just need someone to develop it.
+Thankfully you don’t have to be tech-oriented or have unlimited resources to do this, as there is no shortage of experienced app developers to help you build a new innovative app.

 IT Staff Augmentation